 Some of the damage I’ve described is unavoidable.
 If a careless TSA agent wants to bend your walker or crack your laptop during the screening process, there’s very little you can do to stop it, except to ask politely: “Please be careful.”
 You can also eliminate some of the risk by leaving items that are likely to be damaged at home.

-Bottom line: TSA shouldn’t be breaking any of our property.
+Bottom line: TSA shouldn’t be breaking anything.
 And if it does, it should replace it quickly and apologize instead of asking us to fill out another form and wait for a response that may never come.